Contains the active ingredient, escitalopram (as escitalopram oxalate)

 dry mouth, feeling thirsty increased saliva, taste disturbance

-fatigue, sleepiness or drowsiness, yawning, ,sleeping difficulties, strange or terrifying dreams
+fatigue, sleepiness or drowsiness, yawning, sleeping difficulties, strange or terrifying

 teeth grinding or clenching